The Home of Light

 Home of love, with its rings

-of silence that hisses, yet cannot drown us,
+of whistling silence that cannot suffocate us

-(The blood of our people is now only
+(Our blood is now only

 a copper light burning slowly